mitogen-hq/mitogen/docs/ansible.rst

-* During task shutdown, it is not necessary to wait to learn if the target has succeeded in deleting a temporary directory, since any error that may occur can is logged asynchronously via the logging framework, and the persistent remote interpreter arranges for all subdirectories to be destroyed during interpreter shutdown.
+* During task shutdown, it is not necessary to wait to learn if the target has succeeded in deleting a temporary directory, since any error that may occur is logged asynchronously via the logging framework, and the persistent remote interpreter arranges for all subdirectories to be destroyed during interpreter shutdown.